 - What can actually be done about global warming (and does it really make sense to rebuild the New Jersey shoreline after Hurricane Sandy?)

-- What actually contributes to increases in education (and do standardized test really measure this accurately?)
+- What really contributes to increases in education (and do standardized test really measure this accurately?)

 Freakonomics was sufficiently successful that the authors wrote a follow-up book entitled Superfreakonomics.
 This second volume explored the hidden side of things, looking at issues like whether it is more dangerous to walk drunk than to drive drunk, among many other questions.
 The issue that I found most intriguing had to do with the question of global warming.